akshita2580/btp/python-backend/README.md

 ## License

-This project is part of the BTP (Bachelor's Thesis Project) Safe Route Detection System.
+This project is part of the BTP (B.Tech Project) Safe Route Detection System.

-## Author

-Manasvi Sharma (Corrected Version)